waltroloson/twitterbot/README.md

 ### What does a single TwitterBot execution entail? ###

-a.
-At the beginning TwitterBot will check whether the queue it maintains and the input list of handles is the same.
+1. At the beginning TwitterBot will check whether the queue it maintains and the input list of handles is the same.
 If it is the same, it will proceed carrying out the logic described above.
-If there are differences between the queue and the list, it will take the following actions: aa.
-Items in the input list, which are missing from the queue, will be added to the queue. aa.
-Items in the queue, which are not in the input list, will be removed from the queue. aa.
-Please note that any items being followed will not be unfollowed when removed from the queue in the above step.
+If there are differences between the queue and the list, it will take the following actions:
+  1. Items in the input list, which are missing from the queue, will be added to the queue.
+  1. Items in the queue, which are not in the input list, will be removed from the queue.
+  1. Please note that any items being followed will not be unfollowed when removed from the queue in the above step.
 (This behaviou may be amended)
-a.
-TwitterBot is limited by Twitter API rate limits defined here <<https://dev.twitter.com/rest/public/rate-limits>>.
+1. TwitterBot is limited by Twitter API rate limits defined here <https://dev.twitter.com/rest/public/rate-limits>.
 This means that TwitterBot will pause after it has reached any of the limits and sleep for the required number of minutes before processing further.
 (This is not yet implemented)

 ### What is TwitterBot's execution frequency? ###